Tier 1 Entrepreneur (Closed)

-Our team of business immigration solicitors specialises in advising individuals ranging from high-net-worth clients to professional executives, onshore and offshore businesses in all aspects of business immigration.
-To speak with our business immigration lawyers in London, Call us on 0203 909 8399 or contact us online.
+Our team of business immigration solicitors specialises in advising individuals ranging from high-net-worth clients to professional executives on Entrepreneur visa.
+Speak with our business immigration solicitors in London on 0203 909 8399 or contact us online.

 The Tier 1 Entrepreneur Visa category allows international business people with between £50,000 to £200,000 in funds available for investment to enter the UK in order to establish or take over a UK business – either exclusively or as a partner.
 The funds must be held by a regulated institution, such as a bank or venture capital firm, and must be free to spend – not tied up in securities, shares, or similar arrangements.